holistics/readme-exporter/README.md

 ## Why this script

 * We were using readme.com (previously readme.io) as a documentation site for a while, but outgrew it so we needed to migrate it to another tool.
 * We needed a way to quickly export data from Readme.com.
-Readme.com exposes an API for us to extract the data.
+Readme.com exposes [API interface](https://docs.readme.com/reference/intro-to-the-readme-api) for us to extract the data.
 However their exported
 Markdown has a lot of custom blocks (e.g `[block:image]`).
 This script reads the API and convert readme.com custom blocks into native markdown tags, and download the images along the way.